 - a.
 Risk mitigation and endorsement. - b.
 Ensuring that all tasks are performed to the required standards. - c.
-Ensuring that I am continuously compliant with the dictates of the UK CAA and procedures contained within CAP722 and the latest and current version of the Air Navigation Order. - d.
+Ensuring that I am continuously compliant with the dictates of the UK CAA and procedures contained within the document set at Ref A-E. - d.
 Is at all times accountable to the CAA. - e.
 Ensuring data and privacy is handling in accordance with the Data Protection Act 1998.

 5.3.
-UAS Commander (PiC)
+Remote Pilot

-The UAS Commander shall be responsible for:
+Shall be responsible for:

-a.
-The safety of the UAS team and any third parties associated with UAS operations.
+- a.
+The safety of the UAS team and any third parties associated with UAS operations. - b.

-b.
 Maintaining a level of competence and proficiency of flying.